UdeM-LBIT/LabelGTC/README.md

 ## LabelGTC
-Implementation of the LabelGTC algorithm, a general framework for genetree correction under a duplication and loss model.
+This is the implementation of the LabelGTC algorithm, a general framework for genetree correction under a duplication and loss model.

-The algorithm has been described here
+The algorithm has been described here:

     El-Mabrouk, N., & Ouangraoua, A. (2017).
 A General Framework for Gene Tree Correction Based on Duplication-Loss Reconciliation (Version 1.0).
 (M. Herbstritt, Ed.).
 Schloss Dagstuhl - Leibniz-Zentrum fuer Informatik GmbH, Wadern/Saarbruecken, Germany. https://doi.org/10.4230/lipics.wabi.2017.8